UCF Knights football: Early history (1979–1984)

-Following the departure of Don Jonas, Sam Weir, who was the head coach at Lake Howell High School, became UCF's new head coach and led the Knights in their move up to Division II in 1982.
+Following the departure of Don Jonas, Sammy Weir, who was the head coach at Lake Howell High School, became UCF's new head coach and led the Knights in their move up to Division II in 1982.
 Another change to the university's athletic programs in 1982 was the departure of O'Leary as athletic director, and the hiring of Bill Peterson, who was the Florida State head coach from 1960 to 1970.
 In their first season playing Division II ball, the Knights went 0–10, and Weir decided not to return for the 1983 season.
 One bright spot of the season was that Mike Carter became the first Knight to sign with an NFL team, the Denver Broncos.

 Lou Saban replaced Weir as the Knights head coach in 1983.
 Saban had previously coached at Miami, Army, Northwestern, and in the AFL and NFL with the Buffalo Bills and Boston Patriots, to name just a few.
 In UCF's first Black and Gold Spring game held in 1983, the defense won 14–6.
 The Knights finished the 1983 season 5–6, including the team's first win over a Division I–AA opponent.
 Starting the 1984 season filled with optimism, the Knights were shaken by a 1–6 start.
 Following the disappointing beginning to the season, Saban stepped away from the program, and was replaced on an interim basis by assistant coach Jerry Anderson.
 Saban had a 6–12 (.333) record during his tenure as the Knights head coach.
 Anderson finished out the year with the team in an interim position, with a 1–3 (.250) record.
 UCF finished the season with a 2–9 mark.
 In the course of the three seasons following Jonas' departure, the Knights went through three head coaches, and amassed a 7–25 record.